Donald Trump's risky religious pilgrimage

 "Most of the American people are utterly fed up with the Middle East, and this framework is a way to get their attention," Seiple said.

-But some religious experts question whether Trump is the right messenger to preach about religious unity.
+But some experts question whether Trump is the right messenger to preach about religious unity.

 Trump was raised Christian, but as an adult he has rarely attended worship services, nor has he cultivated relationships with religious leaders.
 Later, while running for President, his remarks on religion were sometimes seen as uninformed and divisive.